moss covered tree roots and large rocks

 What to do about it?

 When you spy a Spotted Lanternfly, no matter what life stage, you should squish it!
-For a demonstration of how to destroy what you found, watch the video to the right.
+For a demonstration of how to destroy what you found, watch the video below.

 If you think you have found a Spotted Lanternfly, you should report what you found to Penn State Extension in your county.
 For help identifying and reporting Spotted Lanternfly, click here.